Guide

 • Ban smoking inside

-Follow the steps offered here and you can rest assured that you’re doing all you can to reduce the risks of some of the most common and costly claims we receive at Total Landlord.
+Follow the steps offered here in this guide to protecting your property from claims in 2025, and you can rest assured that you’re doing all you can to reduce your risks of having to make a claim this year.
 You’ll also find lots more useful information by heading over to our Knowledge Centre.
 By dealing with any issues promptly and carrying out regular inspections and maintenance, you can often prevent minor problems escalating into bigger ones and eating into your profits.

 But of course, you can never reduce risks entirely.
 Having tenants living in a property is considered higher risk than an owner-occupied property, so most buy to let mortgage lenders will require landlords to have appropriate insurance in place.
 Normal home insurance won’t cover you for the risks associated with renting out your property, so it’s a good idea to take out specialist landlord insurance that will provide comprehensive cover for rental-specific events, such as accidental damage by tenants or their guests.
 Total Landlord has a dedicated in-house claims team of expert advisers who are on hand to help you should the worst happen.